- What is a Handheld Radio and What Are Its Origins?

 Two style options are available, mossy oak camo for the T295VP4 and black/silver for the T290VP4.
 The high, medium and low power options permit you to vary the radio’s transmission power to prolong battery life.
 The handheld derives power from a rechargeable battery pack with the battery level display on the backlit LCD screen.
 It comes with a desktop charger, while an AC adapter allows you to charge both radios using a single wall outlet.
 USB charging is possible through the available ports.

-Q: What are the privacy codes?
+Q: What are the privacy codes in hand held radios?

-Q: How are ham radios compared to two-way radios for hunting purposes?
+Q: How are Ham radios compared to two-way radios for hunting purposes?

-Q. Can I use a handheld radio set not meant for hunting?
+Q: Can I use a handheld radio set not meant for hunting?

 Answer: Of course.
 Any handheld or walkie-talkie set will work.
 Hunting specific radio sets just have more features developed for that environment.
+If you don’t think you need the extra features, by all means buy the regular handheld radio sets.
+Usually, they’re cheaper and more readily available compared to feature rich full on hunting radios.

 Q: What are FRS and GMRS channels?

-A: GMRS or General Mobile Radio Service channels are for long-range radio gear, usually of professional grade.
+Answer: GMRS or General Mobile Radio Service channels are for long-range radio gear, usually of professional grade.
 FRS or Family Radio Service is in use by low powered devices and are recreational in nature.
 Anyone can use FRS channels, while you will need to secure an FCC license to use GMRS.

 Q. Do I Need A Lot of Money For A Good Handheld Set For Hunting?